yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/restore-ysql-single-table.md

 type: docs
 ---

 Currently, YugabyteDB Anywhere supports backing up and restoring entire YSQL databases only.
-However, after the database restore, you can perform some manual steps to restore single tables to the target database.
+However, by performing some manual steps, you can restore single tables to a YSQL database using the following tools:

+- [ysql_dump](../../../manage/backup-restore/export-import-data/) - exports data from a YSQL database into a SQL script file.
+- [ysqlsh](../../../admin/ysqlsh/) - YugabyteDB SQL shell for interacting with YugabyteDB using YSQL.

+Suppose you have a problem with a single table in a database called source_db, and you want to restore the table from a backup taken previously.
+You would perform the following steps:

+1. Using a backup of source_db, restore the backup to a new database (call it restored_db).
+This can be done on the same or a different universe.
+1. In restored_db, use ysql_dump to export an SQL script file of the table to be restored.
+1. In source_db, use ysqlsh to drop the table with the same name (that is, the table you want restored from the backup), if it exists.
+(You only need to do this if the table with the same name exists on the database.)
+1. Use ysqlsh to import the SQL script file to the source_db database.

-The scope of the following procedure is limited to restoring single table that do not have foreign key relations with other tables.
-In general, restoring a single tables with relations with other tables is difficult, owing to the fact that you may encounter referential integrity issues.
+The scope of the following procedure is limited to restoring single tables that don't have foreign key relations with other tables.
+In general, restoring single tables with relations with other tables is difficult, owing to the fact that you may encounter referential integrity issues.

 ## Example

 The following example assumes the following basic setup:

 - a YSQL database named source_db.
-- source_db has 3 tables: table_1, table_2, and table_3; the tables do not have any foreign key references.
+- source_db has 3 tables (table_1, table_2, and table_3) and the tables do not have any foreign key references.
 - source_db has been backed up using YugabyteDB Anywhere.

-To restore a single table to source_db, you would perform the following steps:

-- Restore the backup of source_db to a new database (called restored_db in the example).
-This can be done on the same or a different universe.
-- Use ysql_dump to create an SQL script file of the table from the restored_db database.
-- Drop the table present with the same name in the source_db database.
-This is required to prevent overwriting of data.
-(This step is only required if the table with the same name exists on the database.)
-- Apply the exported file to the source_db database using ysqlsh meta-commands.

 ### Restore the backup to a new database

-You can restore a backup to the same or to a different universe.
+You can restore the backup to the same or to a different universe.
+This example assumes that you restored to the same universe.

 During the restore, rename the database.
 For example, you would rename source_db to restored_db.
 Because YugabyteDB Anywhere backs up and restores only full databases in YSQL, restored_db has the same tables and data as source_db at the time of backup.

-### Create a single table export from restored database
+### Export a single table from the restored database

-To create the export file for the table you want to restore, you use ysql_dump. ysql_dump is located in the `postgres/bin` directory of the YugabyteDB home directory.
+Use ysql_dump to create the script file for the table you want to restore. ysql_dump is located in the `postgres/bin` directory of the YugabyteDB home directory on any of the nodes of your universe.

-Do the following to create export of the table_1 table from the restored database restored_db:
+Do the following:

 1. Connect to one of the nodes of the universe where you restored the backup (that is, the universe with restored_db) and change to the directory where ysql_dump is located.
 For example: